List of Northumberland Fusiliers battalions in World War I: 35th Battalion (T.F.)

-The 21st Provisional Battalion (T.F.) was formed about June 1915 from the Home Service personnel of the T.F.
+The 21st Provisional Battalion (Territorial Force) (originally the 1st North Coast Defence Battalion) was formed about June 1915 from the Home Service personnel of the 4th and 7th T.F.
 Battalions.
 On 1 January 1917 it became the 35th Battalion (T.F.) of the regiment at Herne Bay in 227th Brigade.
 It remained at Herne Bay until early 1918 when it moved to Westleton where it remained until the end of the war with 227th Brigade.
 The 35th Battalion was disbanded on 4 September 1919 at Saxmundham.

 36th Battalion (T.F.)

-The 22nd Provisional Battalion (T.F.) was formed about June 1915 from the Home Service personnel of the T.F.
+The 22nd Provisional Battalion (Territorial Force) (originally 2nd North Coast Defence Battalion) was formed about June 1915 from the Home Service personnel of the 5th and 6th T.F.
 Battalions.
 On 1 January 1917 it became the 36th Battalion (T.F.) of the regiment at St. Osyth in 222nd Brigade.
 It moved to Ramsgate in March 1917 and to Margate in April 1918.
 On 27 April it became a Garrison Guard battalion and went to France in May where it joined 178th Brigade, 59th (2nd North Midland) Division.
 The "Garrison Guard" title was dropped by July.
 It was still with 178th Brigade, 59th Division at the end of the war.
 It was reduced to cadre on 5 November 1919 in France and disbanded on 28 November in Northern Command.
 It took part in the following battles: